Generic Name: Quetiapine Extended-Release Tablets (kwe TYE a peen)

 - Take on an empty stomach or with a light meal.

-- Keep taking Seroquel XR (quetiapine sustained-release tablets) as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Seroquel XR (quetiapine extended-release tablets) as you have been told by your doctor or other health care provider, even if you feel well.

-- Do not stop taking this medicine all of a sudden without calling your doctor.
+- Do not stop taking Seroquel XR (quetiapine extended-release tablets) all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
-If you need to stop Seroquel XR, you will want to slowly stop it as ordered by your doctor.
+If you need to stop Seroquel XR (quetiapine extended-release tablets), you will want to slowly stop it as ordered by your doctor.

 - Drink lots of noncaffeine liquids unless told to drink less liquid by your doctor.